 We recommend some best practices to simplify budget tracking and spending analysis to reduce waste and lower overall costs in the cloud.

-When cloud computing was first introduced as a technology, cost control or lower TCO was one of its biggest selling points.
+was first introduced as a technology, cost control or lower TCO was one of its biggest selling points.
 Over time, as cloud adoption has witnessed huge growth, some of cloud's hidden costs have also gone up.
 For example, with the ease in setting up server instances, many organizations are guilty of spinning up too many server instances that never get used.
 If these unused resources are not de-provisioned or removed, the cost of cloud computing related costs keeps on going up.
 In many cases, organizations are not able to decide the right cloud option for a specific workload.
 This leads to unexpected results that may lead to escalations in cost and performance outages.
 This is corroborated by a Gartner report, 'How to Identify Solutions for Managing Costs in Public Cloud IaaS', wherein the Gartner analysts estimate that as much as 70% of cloud costs are wasted.

-In a multi-cloud world, organizations need a single management portal or a a cloud visibility and monitoring service such as NTT Netmagic's SimpliInsight.
+world, organizations need a single management portal or a a cloud visibility and monitoring service such as NTT Netmagic's SimpliInsight.
 This helps enterprises in getting the best out of their multi-cloud strategy.

 Some of the benefits provided by a cloud visibility and monitoring tools for reducing costs include: